Your browser does not support JavaScript.

 • Completion of 600 hours of fieldwork (400 satisfied by internship)

-• Completion of 144 hours of supervision and coaching and 45 hours of EL training (if intern does not hold current EL authorization)
+• Completion of 210 hours of supervision and coaching and 45 hours of EL training (if intern does not hold current EL authorization) for each year

-• Completion of infant, child, and adult cardipulmonary resuscitation (CPR) certification that meets the criteria of The American Heart Association or the American Red Cross and provide proof of completion to PCOE for preliminary credential.
+• CPR: Completion of infant, child, and adult cardiopulmonary resuscitation (CPR) certification that is taught under the guidelines of The American Heart Association and/or The American Red Cross.
+Please provide proof of completion to PCOE for preliminary credential.

 Current Credential Holders